New exhibitions throughout the city and more Black History Month events

 February 7 and 8, 6-8pm

-Asian Arts Initiative, 1219 Vine Street
+Asian Arts Initiative, 1219 Vine Street, Philadelphia

 Batikh Batikh—a pop-up cinema and gallery that centers Southwest Asian and North African (SWANA) women and queer artists—and cinéSPEAK co-host a Lebanese cinema showcase featuring two short film programs.
-The first is titled New Forms, and features experimental cinema from Lebanese women artists.
+The first is New Forms, which features experimental cinema from Lebanese women artists.
 The next, on Saturday, is Queer Cinema, which will focus on queer narratives by Lebanese filmmakers.

 Amusements